almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 ## What about magic?

-There are three forms of [magic](#/cosmology/magic) on Terrea:

- - **Primordial**: Also known as **Elemental**.
-Raw energy from the [Aether](#/cosmology/realms) is manifested on Terrea as Shards, and can be used in devices to produce magical or technological effects.
- - **Spectral**:  The most common form of magic.
-Through sheer willpower, an individual can manifest a particular effect.
- - **Natural**: Because all lifeforce on Terrea originated from the Aether, some scholars are able to manipulate that energy directly.
+All [magic](#/cosmology/magic) on Terrea is sourced from the [Aether](#/cosmology/realms) itself.
+This magical energy can be harnessed and used, and so it also a critical part of technology.
+Most scholars classify magic into four forms:

+ - **Primordial**: An individual uses their physical presence in Mid-Realm as a conduit to harness the raw energy directly from the Aether.
+This is a rare form that hasn't been seen since the Gauld, as most mortals expire when exposed to raw Aether energy.
+Also known as **Elemental** magic.
+ - **Technological**: Includes all forms of artificial and mechanical means of harnessing Aether energy.
+A common way that this is accomplished is by refining pure Aether energy into Shards, which is then used as 'batteries' to power devices that produce magical or technological effects.
+ - **Spectral**: A form that traces it's history back to the Gauld, it requires that an individual manifests an 'avatar' in the Aether realm through sheer willpower.
+This spectral avatar is then used as a conduit, allowing the individual to manifest magical effects in Mid-Realm.
+The secrets of Spectral power is jealously guarded by it's practitioners.
+ - **Natural**: The most common form of magic, but the least potent.
+All life on Terrea is distantly linked to the Aether, and some individuals have been able to leverage this link to gain limited abilities.
+These abilities generally relate to the individual's experience, such as a soldier gaining super reflexes or a thief gaining increased agaility.

-Sorcerers, Warlocks, and Wizards are not available as playable classes on Terrea.
+Sorcerers, Warlocks, and Wizards do not exist in the world of Terrea, and are not available as playable classes.
 Mystics from Unearther Arcana is used to mimic Spectral abilities.
-Artificers use Primordial essence to power their magic-like technology.
-All other "magical" Class abilities can be considered Natural in nature.
+Artificers use Shards to power their magic-like technology.
+All other "magical" class abilities can be considered as Natural magic.

 ## Where can we go to buy equipment?